microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 ## Exercise 2: Customize citations with Adaptive Cards

-When you define a data source in a custom engine copilot, the Teams AI library dynamically enables citations to reference related documents.
-Recognize the current experience in your custom engine copilot, ask a question similar to "Suggest me .NET developers who can speak Spanish.".
+When you define a data source in a custom engine agent, the Teams AI library dynamically enables citations to reference related documents.
+Recognize the current experience in your custom engine agent, ask a question similar to "Suggest me .NET developers who can speak Spanish.".
 You will realize that you can hover over the citation to see the beginning of the document.

 ![Default citation](../../assets/images/custom-engine-03/current-citation.png)